bfg5000/rg350_skins/README.md

 # Installation
 Download and unzip.\
-Copy the MatBlack, MatClear and MatGrey folder to /media/home/.gmenu2x/skins\
+Copy the skin folder to /media/home/.gmenu2x/skins\
-Select the skin and reboot
+Select the skin and reboot the console.

 # Previews Arts
 In each folder containing roms create a folder with the name : previews